 There appears to be a principle of compensation that kicks-in when we are in distressing circumstances.
 The rougher our environment, the more present is the joy of the Lord.

 So the only thing we must fear is that now, in the period of time God has given to us to prepare ourselves, we permit ourselves to be distracted from the task of preparing ourselves to stand in the evil day.
 No matter what takes place in the future, if we will keep ourselves in the Presence of Jesus, making certain our mind remains on things that are lovely, as Paul commanded us, we will be fine.

 As far as death is concerned, for the faithful Christian, dying is like the summer holidays when school is out; it is like Christmas morning when we see the presents around the tree.

 God knows what is it is like here.
 He has several reasons for allowing this insane dance to continue.
-I have presented these reasons in other essays.
+I have presented these reasons in other articles.
 Suffice it to say, this present world is not God’s idea of an environment for His offspring.
-Rather it is a lesson to people and angels what the world is like when Satan is active.
+Rather, it is a lesson to people and angels what the world is like when Satan is active.